 As no one can predict where the price will go in the future, what matters most is how you manage your risk.

 Now, let say the stock price is $10 and you want to buy the stock at $10 right now.

 What you can also do is to sell a PUT option with a strike price of $10.
 (Let’s leave out option expiration date for simplicity’s sake)

-Scenario A: If the stock goes up to $11, you keep the money you make from selling the options without having to put up a lot of money to own the actual stocks at all.
+Scenario A: If the stock goes up to $11, you keep the money you made from selling the options without having to put up a lot of money to own the actual stocks at all.

-Scenario B: If the stock price drops to $9, you lose less money as holding the stock itself.
+Scenario B: If the stock price drops to $9, you lose less money than buying and holding the actual stock itself.

 When the stock price goes down to $9, you are obligated to buy the stock at $10.